nf-core/tools/README.md

 ### Add new parameters to the pipeline schema

-If you want to add an parameter to the schema, you first have to add the parameter and its default value to the `nextflow.config` file in the `params` block.
+If you want to add a parameter to the schema, you first have to add the parameter and its default value to the `nextflow.config` file with the `params` scope.
 Afterwards, you run the command `nf-core schema build` to add the parameters to your schema and open the graphical interface to easily modify the schema.

 The graphical interface is oganzised in groups and within the groups the single parameters are stored.
-For an better overview you can collapse all groups with the `Collapse groups` button, than your new parameters will be the only remaining one at the bottom of the page.
+For a better overview you can collapse all groups with the `Collapse groups` button, then your new parameters will be the only remaining one at the bottom of the page.
 Now you can either create a new group with the `Add group` button or drag and drop the paramters in an existing group.
 Therefor the group has to be expanded.
 The group title will be displayed, if you run your pipeline with the `--help` flag and its description apears on the parameter page of your pipeline.

 Now you can start to change the parameter itself.
 The description is a short explanation about the parameter, that apears if you run your pipeline with the `--help` flag.
 By clicking on the dictionary icon you can add a longer explanation for the parameter page of your pipeline.
-If you want specify some conditions for your parameter, like the file extension, you can use the nut icon to open the settings.
+If you want to specify some conditions for your parameter, like the file extension, you can use the nut icon to open the settings.
 This menu depends on the `type` you assigned to your parameter.
 For intergers you can define a min and max value, and for strings the file extension can be specified.

 After you filled your schema, click on the `Finished` button in the top rigth corner, this will automatically update your `nextflow_schema.json`.
-If this is not working you can copy the schema from the graphical interface and paste it in your `nextflow_schema.json`.
+If this is not working you can copy the schema from the graphical interface and paste it in your `nextflow_schema.json` file.

 ### Update existing pipeline schema